 Transaction isolation levels

-Serializable isolation guarantees that transactions run in a way equivalent to a serial (sequential) schedule.
+- Serializable, which maps to the SQL isolation level of the same name.
+This isolation level guarantees that transactions run in a way equivalent to a serial (sequential) schedule.

-Snapshot isolation guarantees that all reads made in a transaction will see a consistent snapshot of the database, and the transaction itself will successfully commit only if no updates it has made conflict with any concurrent updates made by transactions that committed after that snapshot.
-This maps to SQL's Repeatable Read isolation level.
+- Snapshot, which maps to the SQL Repeatable Read isolation level.
+This isolation level guarantees that all reads made in a transaction see a consistent snapshot of the database, and the transaction itself can successfully commit only if no updates it has made conflict with any concurrent updates made by transactions that committed after that snapshot.

 - YCQL supports only Snapshot isolation using the

-NoteThe default isolation level for the YSQL API is essentially Snapshot (the same as PostgreSQL's Repeatable Read) because Read Committed, which is the YSQL API's (and PostgreSQL's) syntactic default, maps to Snapshot isolation (unless
+false, in which case the Read Committed isolation level of YugabyteDB's transactional layer falls back to the stricter Snapshot isolation.
+The default isolation level for the YSQL API is essentially Snapshot because Read Committed, which is the YSQL API and PostgreSQL syntactic default, maps to Snapshot isolation.

 Internal locking in DocDB